Economy of the Democratic Republic of the Congo: Mining

-In her book entitled The Real Economy of Zaire, MacGaffey described a second, often illegal economy, "system D", which is outside the official economy (MacGaffey 1991:27). and therefore is not reflected in the GDP.
+In her book entitled The Real Economy of Zaire, MacGaffey described a second, often illegal economy, "system D," which is outside the official economy (MacGaffey 1991:27). and therefore is not reflected in the GDP.

+Energy

+Through its expansive river system, 86% of the electricity in the country is hydroelectric.
+However, electricity is almost only available urban areas, and even there less than half of the population is able to use it.
+As of 2022, only 45% of the urban population, and 21.5% of the total population has access to electricity.
+At over 70%, charcoal is primary cooking fuel in the country, and almost the exclusive one in Kinshasa, wood and other biomass coming far second at around 20%.

 Exploitation of mineral substances by companies

 The economy of the second largest country in Africa relies heavily on mining.
 The Congo is the world's largest producer of cobalt ore, and a major producer of copper and industrial diamonds.
-The Congo has 70% of the world's coltan, and more than 30% of the world's diamond reserves., mostly in the form of small, industrial diamonds.
+The Congo has more than 30% of the world's diamond reserves., mostly in the form of small, industrial diamonds.
 The coltan is a major source of tantalum, which is used in the fabrication of electronic components in computers and mobile phones.
 In 2002, tin was discovered in the east of the country, but, to date, mining has been done on a small scale.
 Manono in Central DRC has a significant deposit of lithium and tin with tantalum and niobium and is being developed by an Australian company.
 Production is expected in 2023.
+According to a 2011 report, the total value of the major mineral reserves in the DRC amounted to a total of over 300 billion US dollars at the time.

 Smuggling of the conflict minerals, coltan and cassiterite (ores of tantalum and tin, respectively), has helped fuel the war in the Eastern Congo.